chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/simple-plane-model-from-composite/simple-plane-model-from-composite.rst

     shapes
     0; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:0.25 # Full left wing
-    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim of the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
+    1; hyper rectangle; 5:5:5;0:-5:0 ; 0:0:0 # Cube to trim off  the right side of the left wing 2; superquadric; 0.3:2.5:0.05:2:6:2; 0.1:0:0 ; 0:-0.05:-0.25 # Full right wing
-    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim of the left side of the right wing 4; superquadric; 1.5:0.3:0.3:3:2:2; -0.25:0:0 ; 0:0:0 # Fuselabe of the plane
+    3; hyper rectangle; 5:5:5;0:5:0 ; 0:0:0 # Cube to trim off  the left side of the right wing 4; superquadric; 1.5:0.3:0.3:3:2:2; -0.25:0:0 ; 0:0:0 # Fuselabe of the plane
     5; superquadric; 0.15:0.05:0.5:2:2:6; -1.75:0:0.4 ; 0:-0.5:0 # Tail wing vertical plan
     6; superquadric; 0.15:0.5:0.05:2:6:2; -1.85:0:0.6 ; 0:0:0 # Tail wing horizontal plan